 If you ever espy a diner at one of the Duke City’s Vietnamese restaurants wrapping something that’s already wrapped (egg rolls) in lettuce, chances they picked up that habit at SaiGon under Vickie’s tutelage.
 It’s the way we now like them, but only at SaiGon where generous amounts of Thai basil and cilantro along with some of the very best fish sauce in town enliven the best egg rolls in town.
 The only drawback is dipping them into the fish sauce which can be a pretty messy proposition.

-Very much a “beefaholic,” my very favorite entree, found in the “salted dishes” portion of the menu, is grilled onion beef, an order of which features ten cigar-shaped “beef rolls” encasing slightly caramelized grilled white onions then topped with ground peanuts and diced green onion.
+8 February 2023: Very much a “beefaholic,” my Kim’s very favorite entree, found in the “salted dishes” portion of the menu, is grilled onion beef, an order of which features six cigar-shaped “beef rolls” encasing slightly caramelized grilled white onions then topped with ground peanuts and diced green onion.
 Every bite is like an adventure in culinary flawlessness with tastes that awaken and tantalize your taste buds.
 The beef rolls are thin (but not carpaccio thin) and have a more than subtle smoky sweet fragrance.
 You can eat these sans fish sauce or with fish sauce.
 They’re terrific either way.
 Best, as with all grilled items on the menu, your chosen protein doesn’t hit the grill until your order is placed, ensuring optimum freshness and flavor.

 Another way to have the grilled onion beef is with steamed vermicelli fashioned into one large rice noodle sheet in a cheesecloth pattern.
 At May Hong, these noodles are called patter noodles.
 The noodles are cut into squares about four-inches in diameter.
 This entree (#46 on the menu) is served with a bowl of lettuce, carrots, daikon, cucumbers, bean sprouts, basil and cilantro.
 Obviously, the intent is to use the lettuce as the outer wrap in which you layer the vermicelli noodles, grilled onion beef and vegetables into a lettuce roll to be dipped in fish sauce.
 It’s a messy option, but unbelievably good.